JavaFundamentalsZT/jf-hw-intro/README.md

 java -jar target/jf2012-executable.jar
 ```

 Now you can edit your homework and rerun the sample.
+The *pom.xml* instructs the *jf2012-executable.jar* to execute
+the *ee.ut.jf2012.Main* class by default.
+If you want to use some other class then you also need to update the *pom.xml*.

 Submitting your assignment
 --------------------------